ucarion/json-schema-spec-comparison/README.md

 confusing and without clear benefits to the user.

 In other words, `$ref` in `json-schema-go` works like all other keywords.
-It's implicitly ANDed will all of its siblings.
+It's implicitly ANDed with all of its siblings.

 ### MutipleOf Precision